-Within six weeks of the examination, the Department Head will notify the student of the examination results and provide a copy to the Academic Advisor.
+Within six weeks of the examination, the Department Head/Director of Graduate Studies will notify the student of the examination results and provide a copy to the Academic Advisor.
 In the event of a failure, a second qualifying examination may be granted.
 Third qualifying examinations are not permitted.
 Only the portions of the exam that students did not pass are re-taken.

-If a student fails two qualifying exams, the graduate committee will consult his/her advisor to determine if the student should be allowed to continue in PhD program.
-If he/she is permitted to continue, the GSC and faculty advisor will identify the deficiency courses that the student needs to take.
-In general, the number of courses is the number of areas he/she failed in the exam.
-For instance, if a student failed two areas in the fundamental test, he/she must take a course in each of these areas.
-After his/her advisor agrees with the GSC recommendation, GSC notifies the student the deficiency courses.
+If a student fails two qualifying exams, the graduate committee will consult the student's advisor to determine if the student should be allowed to continue in PhD program.
+If the student is permitted to continue, the GSC and faculty advisor will identify the deficiency courses that the student needs to take.
+In general, the number of courses is the number of areas the student failed in the exam.
+For instance, if a student failed two areas in the fundamental test, the student must take a course in each of these areas.
+After the student's advisor agrees with the GSC recommendation, GSC notifies the student of the deficiency courses.
 The student needs to complete these courses within one year after receiving the notification.

-If he/she obtains a B or above grade on all the deficiency courses, he/she will be granted a pass in the PhD qualifying exam.
-In the event that he/she did not obtain a B grade on any deficiency course, he/she will be disqualified from the PhD program.
+If the student obtains a B or above grade on all the deficiency courses, the student will be granted a pass in the PhD qualifying exam.
+If the student did not obtain a B grade on any deficiency course, the student will be disqualified from the PhD program.